Link copied!

 • WebP: The best format for high-performance websites.

-JPEG: The File Format Of Choice For Digital Images
+JPEG: The Standard Format for Digital Photos

 A summary graphic highlighting JPG as the best format for photographs and social media, noting its small file size but loss of quality with repeated saves.